skjolber/json-log-filter/README.md

 Performance summary:

- * `core` is something like 3-5x as fast as `Jackson` processors, where
+ * `core` is something like 3x-5x as fast as `Jackson` processors, where
  * skipping large parts of JSON documents (prune) decreases the difference, and
  * small documents increase the difference, as `Jackson` is more expensive to initialize.

 For a typical, light-weight web service, the overall performance improvement for using the `core` filters over the `Jackson`-based filters, will most likely be in the order of a few percent.

-Memory use will be at 2x-8x the raw JSON byte size; depending on the invoked `JsonFilter` method (some accept string, other raw bytes or chars).
+Memory use will be at 2-8 times the raw JSON byte size; depending on the invoked `JsonFilter` method (some accept string, other raw bytes or chars).

 See the benchmark results ([JDK 8](https://jmh.morethan.io/?source=https://raw.githubusercontent.com/skjolber/json-log-filter/master/benchmark/jmh/results/jmh-results-3.0.1.jdk8.json&topBar=off), [JDK 11](https://jmh.morethan.io/?source=https://raw.githubusercontent.com/skjolber/json-log-filter/master/benchmark/jmh/results/jmh-results-3.0.1.jdk11.json&topBar=off)) and the [JMH] module for running detailed benchmarks.